TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 # Hypothesis testing #

-We are focused on the following question: Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?"
+We are interested in the following question: Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?"

 ## Null and ALternative hypothesis ##

 Null hypothesis: Top laners carries(does the best) in their team as same as the Mid laners(mid).

 Alternative hypothesis: Mid laners carries (does the best) in their team more often than Top laners.
+We set such an alternative hypothesis because from the boxplot shown above, we are more likely to think that mid laners might carry more than the top laners.
+Our alternative hypothesis also avoided two-sided tests.

 ## Choice of test statistics ##

-Difference in group means between mid laners and top laners
+We choose difference in group means between mid laners and top laners because the distributions of carry score between top laners and mid laners are roughly shifted versions of similar shapes.

 <iframe src="assets/hypothesis_stat.html" width=800 height=600 frameBorder=0></iframe>

 ## Significance level ##

-95% significance level
+We choose 0.05 significance level because it is widely used in many hypothesis testings.

 ## P-value ##